kriszieba/JSON2YOLO/README.md

 # Introduction

-This directory contains label export from JSON COCO to YOLO.
+This script converts annotations from JSON COCO to YOLO format.
 It is based on on import/export software developed by Ultralytics LLC, and **is freely available for redistribution under the GPL-3.0 license**.
 For more information please visit https://www.ultralytics.com.

 # Description